Border Town

 Is Border Town good for solo dining?

 Border Town can make sense for solo dining if you want tacos/Mexican food in Brooklyn.
-The verified weekday hours are 5–10 PM Wednesday through Friday, with Monday and Tuesday closed.
+Weekday hours are 5–10 PM Wednesday through Friday, with Monday and Tuesday closed.

 Can Border Town accommodate groups?

-The verified details do not include seat count, private-dining information, or group policies.
+It does not provide seat count, private-dining information, or group policies.
 If you are planning for a group, use the posted hours as the starting point: 5–10 PM Wednesday through Friday, 9 AM–10 PM Saturday, 9 AM–9 PM Sunday.

 What should I wear to Border Town?

-Casual is the verified dress code for Border Town in Brooklyn.
+Casual is the dress code for Border Town in Brooklyn.

 Is daytime or evening better at Border Town?

 Evening is the available window on Wednesday through Friday, since those are 5–10 PM service nights.
-Weekend daytime is possible based on the verified hours, because Saturday starts at 9 AM and Sunday starts at 9 AM.
+Weekend daytime is possible given its hours, because Saturday starts at 9 AM and Sunday starts at 9 AM.

 Is Border Town good for a special occasion?